The Non-Insured Health Benefits (NIHB) Oral Health Advisory Committee

 Ms. Dawn Sauvé

-Ms. Sauvé is a dental hygienist currently managing the dental program at the Northwestern Health Unit (NWHU) in Ontario.
+Ms. Sauvé is a registered dental hygienist currently managing the dental health program at the Northwestern Health Unit (NWHU) in Ontario.
 She started at NWHU as a clinical dental hygienist in 1988, where she discovered a passion for dental public health.
 She has progressed in her field and obtained various positions with NWHU.

 The Northwestern Health Unit serves the Kenora and Rainy River Districts with 13 offices, with a total population of approximately 80,721 many of whom are First Nations people.